bsc-pm/nanos6/README.md

 Also `instrument.verbose.dump_only_on_exit` can be set to `true` to delay the output to the end of the program to avoid getting it mixed with the output of the program.

-### Obtaining statistics

-To enable collecting timing statistics, run the application with the `version.instrument` config set to `stats`.

-By default, the statistics are emitted standard error when the program ends.
-The output can be sent to a file through the `instrument.stats.output_file` config.

-The contents of the output contain the average for each task type and the total task average of the following metrics:

-* Number of instances
-* Mean instantiation time
-* Mean pending time (not ready due to dependencies)
-* Mean ready time
-* Mean execution time
-* Mean blocked time (due to a critical or a taskwait)
-* Mean zombie time (finished but not yet destroyed)
-* Mean lifetime (time between creation and destruction)

-The output also contains information about:

-* Number of CPUs
-* Total number of threads
-* Mean threads per CPU
-* Mean tasks per thread
-* Mean thread lifetime
-* Mean thread running time

-Most codes consist of an initialization phase, a calculation phase and final phase for verification or writing the results.
-Usually these phases are separated by a taskwait.
-The runtime uses the taskwaits at the outermost level to identify phases and will emit individual metrics for each phase.

 ### Debugging

 By default, the runtime is optimized for speed and will assume that the application code is correct.